Measurement of the fraction of jet longitudinal momentum carried by $\Lambda_{\rm c}^+$ baryons in pp collisions: The ALICE Collaboration

 In order to isolate the $N^{\text{corr}}(\z,\ptjet)$ distribution of prompt \Lambdac-tagged jets, a~feed-down subtraction was employed to remove the non-prompt (beauty-quark initiated) contribution.
 The non-prompt cross section was obtained from particle level POWHEG~\cite{POWHEG} + PYTHIA~6~\cite{Sjostrand:2006za} + EvtGen~\cite{evtgen} simulations, as a function of $\ptjet$, $\ptLc$ and $\z$, and was scaled according to the integrated luminosity of the analysed data sample and the branching ratio of the $\LctopKzerosfull$ decay channel.
 The resulting particle-level yield was multiplied by the ratio of the non-prompt to prompt \Lambdac-tagged jet reconstruction and selection efficiency in intervals of \ptLc and integrated over the \ptLc range.
 The simulated non-prompt results were then folded to reconstructed level, using a~four-dimensional response matrix generated using non-prompt \Lambdac-tagged jets in PYTHIA~8 with the Monash tune, transported through a simulation of the ALICE detector using GEANT~3.
 The response matrix was constructed as a function of \ptjet and \z at generator and reconstruction levels.
 The folded results were then subtracted from the measured $N^{\text{corr}}(\z, \ptjet)$ distribution in data, removing the non-prompt contribution.
 The estimated fraction of \Lambdac-tagged jets coming from b-quark fragmentation is found to be about 5$\%$, with no significant \z dependence.

 A two-dimensional Bayesian unfolding procedure~\cite{unfolding} was performed to correct for detector effects and obtain the \z distribution for prompt \Lambdac-tagged jets at particle level.
 A four-dimensional response matrix as a function of \ptjet and \z, at generator and reconstruction levels, was populated with prompt \Lambdac-tagged jets, obtained with PYTHIA~8 simulations with the Monash tune, passed through a simulation of the ALICE detector using GEANT~3.
 The measured data and response matrix were provided in the intervals of $5 \leq \ptjet < 35$~\GeVc and $0.4 \leq \z \leq 1.0$, with the final unfolded results reported in the intervals $7 \leq \ptjet <15$ \GeVc and $0.4 \leq \z \leq 1.0$.
+The extended $\ptjet$ range includes two padding intervals for the unfolding from $5 \leq \ptjet < 7$~\GeVc and $15 \leq \ptjet < 35$~\GeVc, which allow the unfolding to account for migrations in and out of the reported $7 \leq \ptjet < 15$~\GeVc interval.
 Corrections accounting for migrating entries in and out of the response matrix ranges, as modelled by the same MC simulation, were also applied.
 The corrected \z distribution is normalised to the total number of \Lambdac-tagged jets in the reported \z and \ptjet interval.